 - Secure Wi-Fi networks and control access to hardware systems also.

 - In organizations, train employees about cyber threats and how to avoid them.
-Limit employees to access information and authority for installation of softwares.
+Limit employees to access information and authority for installation of software.

 - Back up your files at least once per week.
-Save backup files to removable hard disk or a cloud.
-If it is possible to encrypt them with a strong encryption algorithm.
+Save backup files to a removable hard disk or a cloud if it is possible to encrypt them with a strong encryption algorithm.

-This has been guided to What is Cyber Attack.
-Here we discussed different types and how to protect yourself from cyber attack.
+This has been a guide to What is Cyber Attack?
+Here we discussed different types and how to protect yourself from cyber-attacks.
 You can also go through our other suggested articles to learn more –